 After Week 1, the weight loss plan includes two changes that make it a bit easier to follow.
 First, you add more complex carbohydrates to your diet (up to two serving per day) and a small amount of fruit (optional, see the eating plan in Part 1).
 Second, you add one “off plan” meal per week.
 Some diets call this a “cheat meal,” but it’s not “cheating,”- it’s making sure that you don’t feel deprived and can maintain the diet until you reach your goal weight.

 The “off plan” meal is a time for you to enjoy some foods that aren’t on the eating plan, so that you don’t feel deprived of your favorite foods.
 Try not to go crazy for that meal, but feel free to enjoy some of the foods you like that aren’t part of the plan.
 I have found that these “off-plan” meals are critical for me – they make me feel like I can take a short break and help me stay on the plan when I know I have that break coming.

 If you’ve been wanting to lose some weight, now is the perfect time to do it.
 I encourage you to try this weight loss plan for 4 weeks.
 Losing weight is challenging, but with a healthy eating plan, plus some prep, planning and determination, I’m confident you can do it.

+Want more weight loss information and support?
 This 4-week eating plan is based on my ebook, The Busy Life Diet – Healthy Weight Loss for Women on the Go.
 The ebook includes a 6-step approach to losing weight, including how to establish a mindset for success, what to eat, how to exercise, and how to make the plan work in the midst of your busy schedule.
 It also includes a Quick-Start Guide, printable lists and charts, and membership in an online support group.
-Members of the support group will be going through the 4-week program together in the month of April, and we’d love to have you join us.
-For more information on the ebook and group, please check out The Busy Life Diet.
+I’d love for you to check it out, or comment below or send me an email if you have questions about it (gc @ calmhealthysexy.com).